Life is crazy; work doesn’t have to be.

 For example, when someone comes to you wound up because “I’m facing an insurrection!
 Everyone is fighting the new system and this will never work!” you might ask: “Who is having a hard time?”
 “What are they finding challenging?”

-It’s one thing for the world to be on fire, but it’s another when it’s just Liz in Accounting and Jeff in Marketing who haven’t figure out how to get the data they need.
+It’s one thing for the world to be on fire, but it’s another when it’s just Liz in Accounting and Jeff in Marketing who haven’t figured out how to get the data they need.

 5. Redirect to “How Can We” Questions